paynor/hoverbit-v2_bluetooth-ble/README.md

 ## Extension needed

-To use this Makecode for microbit, you will need to add a specific **extension** in MakeCode.
+To use this Makecode for the hoverbit project for microbit, you will need to add a specific **extension** in MakeCode.

 * open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * click on **New Project**